 Paragraph 3.
 Calculations of the Collateral Requirement.

 (a) On any Calculation Date, (i) the Exposure for each Enron Party under each Underlying Master Agreement shall be calculated and (ii) the Exposure for each Counterparty Party under each Underlying Master Agreement shall be calculated.
 The Exposures of each Enron Party to each Counterparty Party under each Underlying Master Agreement shall be aggregated to determine the "Enron Group's Aggregate Exposure" to Counterparty Group.
-The Exposures of each Counterparty Party to each Enron Party under each Underlying Master Agreement shall be aggregated to determine the "Counterparty Group's Aggregate Exposure" to Enron Group.
+The Exposures of each Counterparty Party to each Enron Party under each Underlying Master Agreement shall be aggregated and the Enron Independent Amount shall be added to such aggregate Exposure to determine the "Counterparty Group's Aggregate Exposure" to Enron Group.
 The Group having the greater Aggregate Exposure at any time ("Secured Group") shall be deemed to have a "Net Exposure" to the other Group ("Pledging Group") equal to the difference between Secured Group's Aggregate Exposure and Pledging Group's Aggregate Exposure.

 (b) The "Collateral Requirement" for Pledging Group means the determination by Secured Group of (i) subject to Paragraph 3(c), Secured Group's Net Exposure minus (ii) the sum of: